aumpierre-unb/McCabe-Thiele-for-GNU-Octave/README.md

 Typically, continuous distillation is performed in a vertical column fed at its intermediate section while products at its top and bottom are recovered.
 As a rule of thumb, the higher the column, the higher the number of stages of equilibrium and the best is the separations of the components of the mixture fed.

-The McCabe-Thiele method is a simplified method to calculate the number of stages of equilibrium of a distillation column fo a two component mixture.

-### Stages of Equilibrium
+### Theoretical Stage of Equilibrium

-An equilibrium stage is an abstract control volume such that the effluent currents are all in thermodynamic equilibrium.
+A theoretical stage of equilibrium is an abstract control volume such that the effluent currents are all in thermodynamic equilibrium.
 All multistage operations are based on the concept of stage of equilibrium.

 ### The Feed Line